 A Noteworthy Moment at Ponong Lake

 We had some relaxing snack at the floating hut in Ponong lake.
-The caretakers collect ₱20 but it was good deal since that includes a use of paddle boat and free stay at the floating hut.
+The caretakers collect ₱20.
+It was good deal since the fee includes the use of the paddle boat.
 You can also bring some snacks to share with.

-Fare: Bus ride from Cebu City to Samboan costs around ₱160 per way.
-Double it for a two-way fare.
+Fare: The bus ride from Cebu City to Samboan costs around ₱160 per way.
+Double that to calculate the two-way fare.

-Habal-habal (Motorcycle Rental with driver): You can rent a motorcycle to bring you to all the four waterfalls including Ponong Lake.
-It will cost you ₱500 for the entire day and that is good for two individuals.
+Habal-habal (Motorcycle Rental with driver): You can rent a motorcycle to bring you to all four waterfalls including Ponong Lake.
+It will cost you ₱500 for the entire day.
+The fare is good for two individuals.
 Make sure that you don’t travel alone to save.
 Learn from me.

 Entrance Fees: You have to shell out ₱20 as entry fee to every waterfalls.
 There are four, so you need to allocate ₱80 in total.
 They will issue official receipts.

-Guide Fees: For safety purposes, the local government assigns a mandatory guide to every visitor.
+Guide Fees: For safety purposes, the local government assigns a mandatory guide to visitors.
 Again, if you travel alone, you are not excused of getting one.
 If you travel in a group, you can divide the guide fee and then pay less.
 There is no fixed guide rate so make sure you give a reasonable amount.
 For a solo and quickie traveler like me, ₱70 is acceptable.
-For a group of 5 or less, ₱100 would be great.
+For a group of 5 or less, ₱150 would be great.

 Tips, Notes, and Reminders

-- There are no ATMs in the town so make sure you bring enough cash for the entire trip.
+- There are no ATMs in the town, so make sure that you bring enough cash for the entire trip.

 - Bring swimming attires to experience the cold and pampering pool below the cascades.

-- Mobile signal reception is acceptable in the town proper but is poor in remote areas like the waterfalls’ vicinity.
+- Mobile signal reception is decent in the town proper but is poor in remote areas like the waterfall vicinity.

 - You can do picnic at the floating raft in Ponong Lake.
-Bring foods to share.
+Bring food to share.

 - Waterproof your gadgets.